 Publications about the actuator disc

-Early in 2023, Google Scholar gave a total of 228 publications mentioning my name as a (co-)author.
+Early in 2023, Google Scholar gave a total of 228 publications mentioning my name as a (co-)author, with 5750 citations.
 Most are in peer-reviewed journals.
 For the majority of these publications, the credits go to the authors who appear first in the list of authors, usually the PhD students.
 This page does not list these publications; they can be found in scientific databases, archives of scientific journals and in repository.tudelft.nl.

 Cover picture: The Red Mill, Piet Mondriaan, 1911, collection Kunstmuseum Den Haag,